 Don’t remember much from high school biology?
 What you do remember seems light-years behind where biology is today?

-And we also have a general wide-ranging discussion of molecular biology / synthetic biology / DIYbio in the news.
+We'll discuss the book plus have our usual wide-ranging discussion of molecular biology and synthetic biology in the news.

 We're also talking about what textbook to study in the future of the Study Group, so if you've got a favorite we'd love to hear about it at the group.